 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Thank you for signing up to Golf Monthly.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 Callaway Apex Pro 21 Hybrid Review

-There aren't many hybrids designed with this toe-heavy look to cater for this type of ball striker, and we like how the white grooves assist with alignment.
+Another important factor is that it's designed for golfers who hit steeply into the ball and hit their hybrids like they hit their irons.
+What's more, there aren't many hybrids designed with this toe-heavy look to cater for this type of ball striker, but we also liked how the white grooves assisted with alignment.